navikt/platforce-doc/docs/security/audit-logging/index.md

 4. Person idents are fetched using the record IDs in the Lightning URI events.
 5. Logs are transferred to ArcSight.

-!!! info "New NAIS app"

-    This documentation describes sf-audit-logging, which is not yet live. sf-audit will be replaced by sf-audit-logging during the summer 2025.

 ## Maintain the list of objects to be logged

 Only records with object types listed in [objects.yaml](https://github.com/navikt/sf-audit-logging/blob/main/src/main/resources/objects.yaml) are included in the audit logs.